cch1/drcfg/README.md

 From this point on, a ZooKeeper watch is kept on the associated node and any updates will be reflected in `myz`.

-When the application shuts down, you should release resources associated with the previously created ZClient:
+When the application shuts down, you should release resources associated with the previously opened ZClient:

-	(.close @zclient)
+	(.close zclient)

-Note that the opening and closing of the ZClient can be neatly managed by state management tools from Clojure's `with-open` through complete systems like [component](https://github.com/stuartsierra/component).
+Note that the opening and closing of the ZClient can be neatly managed by state management tools from Clojure's `with-open` or through complete systems like [component](https://github.com/stuartsierra/component).

 #### Writes
 ZRefs can be updated in the same fashion as Clojure's own atom.
 Updates are written *synchronously* to the cluster.
 See the section below on protocols for enhanced usage with versioning semantics.

 ### Dependencies

-The current version of drcfg has dropped Apache Curator in favor of direct use of the [official java ZooKeeper library](http://zookeeper.apache.org/releases.html#download) and [zookeeper-clj](https://github.com/liebke/zookeeper-clj).
+The current version of drcfg has dropped Apache Curator in favor of direct use of the [official java ZooKeeper library](http://zookeeper.apache.org/releases.html#download).
 In addition, Clojure's [core.async](https://clojure.github.io/core.async/index.html) is used to manage communication of connectivity events between a ZRef and its ZClient.

 ### Global State
 The `def>-` macro (obviously) adds a var to the current namespace.
 If you prefer to create a local binding to a ZRef, you can use the `roomkey.drcfg/>-` function.

-In addition to creating the var, the `def>-` macro and `>-` function adds their ZRef value to, `roomkey.drcfg/*registry*`, a set of ZRefs that should be linked to their corrsponding nodes when a connection to the ZooKeeper cluster is established.
+In addition to creating the var, the `def>-` macro and `>-` function bind their created ZRef value to, `roomkey.drcfg/*client*`.
 This state is required because `def>-` is intended to be used in top-level forms in Clojure code, **and** because the connection to a ZooKeeper cluster is unlikely to be established at that time, it is important to track the ZRefs for eventual connection later in the application's startup.
-If you prefer to manage the linking of ZRefs to ZClients yourself, the `roomkey.drcfg/open` command has an arity that allows the developer to supply a collection of ZRefs.
+If you prefer to manage the linking of ZRefs to ZClients yourself, the `roomkey.drcfg/open` command has an arity that allows the developer to supply a ZClient.

 ### Monitoring/Admin
 http://zookeeper.apache.org/doc/r3.5.1-alpha/zookeeperAdmin.html#sc_zkCommands